Is the Trevi Fountain neighborhood a good place to stay?

 One thing lacking in the area near the Trevi Fountain is green space.
 There are a few private gardens you can visit, but public parks are harder to come by.
 But there are a few.
 Here are some of the best the Trevi Fountain neighborhood has to offer:

-This little park just across from the Quirinal Palace has an equestrian statue of Carlo Alberto, King of Sardinia and father of Victor Emmanuel II, the first king of a unified Italy.
+This little park just across from the Quirinal Palace has an equestrian statue of Carlo Alberto, father of Victor Emmanuel II, the first king of a unified Italy.

 Just walk towards the palazzo and head straight to the back.
 There are some benches and a small fountain where you can sit and enjoy the garden.
 The gardens are open daily even when the museum is closed.

 I consider this park to be one of the “secret” gardens in Rome as most people have no idea it’s there!
 But it’s really worth it if the gardens are well-kept (sometimes they are, sometimes they aren’t.)

 This Disney-esque experience allows you to experience a kind of time travel with 3 different “full immersion” shows – The History of Rome, Evolution of Life, and a Horror Show.